frequency-chain/docs/README.md

 ```
 ## Run

-### (Option 1) Hot Reload
+### (Option 1) Active Build and Serve via HTTP

-To run the doc generator locally and also actively build after each change
+To run the doc generator locally, actively build after each change and serve them
-(a.k.a hot reload), use the following command:
+via HTTP use the following command:

 ``` bash
 npm run serve
 ```

-Once the local server is running, the site will automatically open in the browser.
+Once the local server is running, the site will automatically open
-A live-reloading preview of the doc can also be viewed at <http://localhost:3000>.
+in the browser at <http://localhost:3000>.
+Note, it will not automatically refresh
+browser page after each change.

-### (Option 2) Static Rendering
+### (Option 2) Manual Build
 To run the doc generator locally and preview the formatted docs from local files, use the following:

 ``` bash